-In the same way that a clever turn of phrase can become a cliché through repeated, widespread use, certain photography techniques can also be worn out to the point of oversaturation.
+In the same way that a clever turn of phrase can become a cliché through repeated, widespread use, there can also be overused photography techniques.

 If you’re new to photography, take comfort in the knowledge that even the most seasoned photographers may find these familiar shots in their portfolio.
 However, a good photographer knows when the time has come to use certain techniques sparingly—if at all.